wp-plugins/bp-live-notification/readme.txt

 1. This shows live update of notification bar screenshot-2.png

 == Changelog ==

+= 2.0.1 =
+1. Fixes the infinite notification bug.
+1. Uses latest notification id instead of time for checking the new notifications.

 = 2.0.0 =
 1. Complete rewrite for better code and efficiency.